hauptem/F5-Multisite-Dashboard/README.md

 3. Monitor logs: `tail -f /var/log/ltm`
 4. Note that in order to see console logs in browser devtools, you must enable irule debug and be a client in the debug datagroup.
 The irule will signal the client that you are a debug_enabled client.
 This is for the non-minified Javascript only.

-## Known Limitations
+## Dashboard Current Limitations

-**Dashboard v1.7 is not multi-partition compatible.** All BIG-IP objects (pools, data groups, virtual servers, iRules, etc.) must reside in the `/Common` partition.
+**Dashboard v1.7 is not multi-partition compatible.**
+All BIG-IP objects (pools, data groups, virtual servers, iRules, etc.) must reside in the `/Common` partition.
-- DNS resolution only supports IPv4 PTR lookups at this time
+DNS resolution only supports IPv4 PTR lookups at this time

 ### TMOS Version Compatibility
 **Minimum Required:** TMOS 15.0